There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

-- M&s Collection Pure Cotton Slim Fit Oxford Shirt
+- M&s Collection Pure Cotton Tailored Fit Oxford Shirt

 One adventurer’s tread is another man’s treasure.
 But that doesn’t mean you have to dress like Indiana Jones to wear desert boots.

-Defined by a soft suede upper and crepe rubber sole, this versatile kick is best worn in shades of dark brown and sand, which helpfully meld effortlessly with blue denim and neutral chinos.
+Defined by a soft suede upper and crepe rubber sole, this versatile kick is best worn in shades of dark brown and sand, which helpfully meld effortlessly with raw denim and neutral chinos.

 The spring months are notoriously indecisive weather-wise, which calls for layers that can be piled on and peeled off at a moment’s notice.

-A lightweight sweater can add ballast without too much bulk and if you buy one in a breathable fabric like merino, it’ll ensure you don’t overheat either.
+Lightweight knitwear can add ballast without too much bulk, and if you buy one in a breathable fabric like merino, it’ll ensure you don’t overheat either.

 Penny loafers are easily one most versatile footwear styles a man can own.
 But that’s not to say every iteration is worth your hard-won coins.